hardlyhuman/CSCS/README.md

 - SMTP ie smtplib has been used to send emails.
 - Pycrypto has been used for encryption purposes.

+##Installation

+- create a virtual environment

+  `mkvirtualenv cscs`
+- run (Make sure python 3.5.x is installed before you run this)

+  `sudo pip3 install -r Source/requirements.txt`
+- Start the ssh service in Linux: (Ensure ssh service is started in all the clients and python 3.5.x is installed)

+  `systemctl start ssh`

 ## Usage

-1. change the working directory to Source using cd.
+- change the working directory to Source using cd.

-	'cd Source/'
-2.
+	`cd Source/`
+- To setup the database, run

+   `python Database.py`
+- Edit config.xml and email_config.json with appropriate configurations
+- On server, run

+   `python server.py`